edoddridge/aronnax/docs/about_aronnax.rst

       - the barotropic velocities are calculated from the velocities at time-level :math:`n+*`.
       - the divergence of these velocities is used to solve for the free surface elevation at time-level :math:`n+1` that makes the barotropic flow non-divergent

-        - This is the step that requires the matrix inversion, since we solve the equation implicitly to sidestep the issue of requiring a *very* short :math:`\delta t`.
+        - This is the step that requires the linear system solve, since we solve the equation implicitly to sidestep the issue of requiring a *very* short :math:`\delta t`.

       - the barotropic correction is applied to the velocity fields
-      - consistency between the sum of the layer thicknesses and the depth of the ocean is forced by applying a uniform inflation/deflation to the layers. (the model currently prints a warning if the discrepancy is larger than a threshold - currently 1\%?)
+      - consistency between the sum of the layer thicknesses and the depth of the ocean is forced by applying a uniform inflation/deflation to the layers. (the model currently prints a warning if the discrepancy is larger than a configurable threshold, which defaults to 1\%)

   - The no normal flow and tangential (no-slip or free-slip) boundary conditions are applied
-  - The layer thicnkesses are forced to be larger than some user-specified minimum.
+  - The layer thicnkesses are forced to be larger than a configurable minimum.
 This is for numerical stability and is probably only necessary for the layer receiving the wind forcing.
 (This is a limitation I would like to remove, it's what we are discussing in ticket [\#26](https://github.com/edoddridge/aronnax/issues/61)
   - the arrays are shuffled to prepare for the next timestep.

 N.B.
-To get the model going, two time steps are initially performed using Runge-Kutta 4th order time stepping.
+To get the Adams-Bashforth method going, two time steps are initially performed using Runge-Kutta 4th order time stepping.